Last updated on September 22nd, 2021

-Despite having a creative instinct, a freelance graphic designer sometimes fall short of negotiation skills that are otherwise required for winning design assignments or design projects.
-Quite involved in the creative design work or maintaining a graphic design portfolio, a freelance graphic designer sometimes develop a perception that he/she will always acquire projects solely on the basis of the merit.
+Despite having a creative instinct, a freelance graphic designer sometimes falls short of negotiation skills that are otherwise required for winning design assignments or design projects.
+Quite involved in the creative design work or maintaining a graphic design portfolio, a freelance graphic designer sometimes develops a perception that he/she will always acquire projects solely on the basis of the merit.
 Though this might hold true in some scenarios, it is not always the case.
 In this highly competitive world, where freelance graphic designers are available dime a dozen, having only high-end designing skills can never be a sure shot guarantee of winning the project on your expected terms and conditions.

 Remember, negotiation is not a taboo.
 So, do not consider ‘negotiations with the clients’ as something negative.
 Rather, it is an effective way of generating respect for your creativity.
 Remember, for a freelance graphic designer, his/her graphic design portfolio really matters.

 So, as you put forward your design rates, do ensure that you have already made the client aware of your innovative and professional skills.
 This will help you fairly justify the price you are demanding for a particular project or portfolio.
 But if you readily agree to work on whatever you are offered, you lose not only in terms of money but also in terms of respect.
 Rather, your target should be to earn respect for your work, through stiff negotiations, so as to bring the client to your own terms and conditions, with only a few minor compromises.

 2. Show Up Your Energy

 This is really an important tip to follow for a freelance graphic designer to soar high in this fast-paced commercial world.
 Whenever you approach a client for acquiring some work, do not show yourself as a lazy person.
 Instead, try to present yourself as someone who is energetic and enthusiastic.
 Tell your client that you can complete their project in a timely fashion that too without compromising on creativity and quality.